jiinjeong/CSVolunteer/README.md

   * Note: You would think that we would specify the language of the webpage in the head, along with the metadata.
 However, we actually specify the language in the `html` tag by using the `lang` attribute.
     * For a webpage written in English, give the `lang` attribute a value of `en`.
     * For example: `<html lang="en"> </html>`
+  * To see examples of a head in an HTML document, please see [Lesson 17](HTMLCSS/Lessons/017_Head.html).
 ### Week 1-5: Python Intermediate
 #### Week 1: Loop 1: "For" loop
 * **What is a `for` loop?**: `for` loops are used to iterate over sequences.
 Sequences that we have seen are lists and strings.
 Other iterable sequences include dictionaries, sets, and tuples. `for` loops execute a set of statements for each element in the sequence.